-- Each Project Team should submit only one SF-424 (i.e., a Subrecipient should not submit a separate SF-424). - Assume a project start date of July 2017, or as negotiated. - The list of certifications and assurances in Block 21 can be found at http://energy.gov/management/downloads/certifications-and-assurances-use-sf-424. - The dates and dollar amounts on the SF-424 are for the entire period of performance (from the project start date to the project end date), not a portion thereof.
+• Each Project Team should submit only one SF-424 (i.e., a Subrecipient should not submit a separate SF-424).

-• Applicants are responsible for ensuring that the proposed costs listed in eXCHANGE match those listed on forms SF-424 and SF-424A.
+- The list of certifications and assurances in Block 21 can be found at http://energy.gov/management/downloads/certifications-and-assurances-use-sf-424. - The dates and dollar amounts on the SF-424 are for the entire period of performance (from the project start date to the project end date), not a portion thereof. - Applicants are responsible for ensuring that the proposed costs listed in eXCHANGE match those listed on forms SF-424 and SF-424A.
 Inconsistent submissions may impact ARPA-E's final award determination.